tyfon7/UIFixes/README.md

 - Auto-expand descriptions when possible (great for showing extra text from mods like Item Info)

 ## Hideout
-- Remember search text when you leave hideout without closing (e.g. when searching for a recipe item on flea)
+- Remember window state when you leave hideout without closing (e.g. when searching for a recipe item on flea)

 ## Mail
 - Skips "You can return to this later" warnings when not transferring all items (optional, defaults ON)